mborenstein-goodberry-nurse/Dnd-Notes-Template/Omnomicon/Feats/Aberrant Dragonmark.md

 - Increase your [[Constitution]] score by 1, to a maximum of 20.
 - You learn a cantrip of your choice from the [[Sorcerer Spells#Cantrip|sorcerer spell list]].
 In addition, choose a 1st-level spell from the [[Sorcerer Spells#1st Level|sorcerer spell list]].
 You learn that spell and can cast it through your mark.
 Once you cast it, you must finish a short or long rest before you can cast it again through the mark.
 Constitution is your spellcasting ability for these spells.
 - When you cast the 1st-level spell through your mark, you can expend one of your [[Hit Dice]] and roll it.
 If you roll an even number, you gain a number of [[temporary hit points]] equal to the number rolled.
-If you roll an odd number, one random creature within 30 feet of you (not including you) takes [[force]] damage equal to the number rolled.
+If you roll an odd number, one random creature within 30 feet of you (not including you) takes [[Force]] damage equal to the number rolled.
 If no other creatures are in range, you take the damage.

 You also develop a random flaw from the Aberrant Dragonmark Flaws table.